openl2m/openl2m/README.md

 __What's New:__

-v2.4 upgrades the Django framework to v4.1
+v2.4 upgrades the Django framework to v4.2 LTS

 v2.3 adds support for Juniper Junos devices.